puzzledShark/KnockOffSpotifyCarThingExperiments/README.md

-This is a repository for my Knockoff Spotify CarThing Experiments
+This is a repository for my Knockoff Spotify CarThing Experiments.

+I basically really like what the spotify carthing does, and love making macropads, but qmk is limiting in some regards.
+I'd want to ideally interface directly with software instead of using hacky workarounds of using special function keys.

 What comprises this repo is all the code to make my handmade knockoff spotify carthing work.